By: CHRIS BARRY Managing Director of Heavy Commercial Vehicle Underwriting Managers

-Particularly in the case of third-party claims, where consumers feel someone else is responsible for an accident, they are likely to approach the insurer contracted to the third party rather than their own insurer.
+This is particularly true in the case of third-party claims, where consumers feel someone else is responsible for an accident.

-When consumers approach the insurer of the person or company ‘responsible’ for the accident in their private capacity, they are not protected by contractual law because their contract is with their own insurer.
+When consumers decide against claiming through their own insurance and instead, in their private capacity, approach the insurer of the person or company ‘responsible’ for the accident, they are not protected by contractual law because their contract is with their own insurer.